sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/carbon-footprint.md

 # Carbon Footprint of LLMs
-A real concern of Large Language Models (LLMs) is the amount of energy and water required to training and deploying these models.
+A real concern of Large Language Models (LLMs) is the amount of energy and water required for training and deploying these models.
 For example, in their 2024 report[^GOOG_2024], Google admitted that their carbon output increased over 13% year-over-year primarily due to the increase energy usage of their customer-facing AI efforts, including the training and inference of their flagship [Gemini LLM](https://gemini.google.com/).
 In the report they admit: